jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 - `width` *optional* - width of the svg in any length unit, i.e. `32px`, `50%`, `auto` etc., default is `100%`
 - `height` *optional* - the height of the svg in any length unit, if undefined height will equal the width
 - `classes` *optional* - class name(s) for this icon, default is `icon`
-- `viewBox` *optional* - define lengths and coordinates in order to scale to fit the total space available (used for scaling up/down)
+- `viewBox` *optional* - define lengths and coordinates in order to scale to fit the total space available (use for scaling)
 - `preserveAspectRatio` *optional* - manipulate the aspect ratio, only in combination with `viewBox`
 - `title` - *optional* - text string that will be rendered into a title tag as the first child of the SVG node
 - `attribute` - *optional* - tuple or array of tuples containing key/value pair that should be added as an attribute on the SVG node, i.e. `"['aria-hidden', 'true']"` becomes `<svg aria-hidden="true">`